KristianAbrahamsen/tree-util/README.md

 var isAncestor = rootNode.isAncestorOf(leafNode); //returns true
 ```

-Add data to the nodes based on reference id property
+Add data to the nodes based on reference id property and get data using a filter function

 ```js
 // Contiued from example above